 If you have not been injured in what you perceive to be negligence, recklessness, or lack of action on the part of your doctor, surgeon, nurse, or another healthcare provider, there can be no claim.

 Our best medical malpractice lawyers in California at the Mancini & Associates Professional Law Corporation explain that just because you are dissatisfied with the outcome of your surgery or medical treatment – or for any other reason want to sue the hospital – you may not be entitled to medical malpractice compensation unless you have been injured or suffered harm.

 Bottom line: California medical malpractice laws entitle you to compensation only if there is negligence on the part of a medical professional or hospital, and only when that negligence causes injury or harm.

-Depending on the circumstances of your particular case and the expertise of your Sherman Oaks medical malpractice lawyer, you will most likely be able to recover damages for pain and suffering, enduring hardship and constant pain, caused by a medical or surgical error.
+Depending on the circumstances of your particular case and the expertise of your California medical malpractice lawyer, you will most likely be able to recover damages for pain and suffering, enduring hardship and constant pain, caused by a medical or surgical error.

-Bottom line: Any healthcare provider in Sherman Oaks and elsewhere in California has a legal duty to act as a reasonable and skillful professional within his or her profession.
+Bottom line: Any healthcare provider in California has a legal duty to act as a reasonable and skillful professional within his or her profession.
 Meaning: If a doctor does not do would other doctors would have done in similar circumstances, he/she may be held liable.

-Seeking compensation for your injuries and damages caused by a negligent medical professional is a rather long process, our Sherman Oaks medical malpractice attorney at the Mancini & Associates Professional Law Corporation warns.
+Seeking compensation for your injuries and damages caused by a negligent medical professional is a rather long process, our California medical malpractice attorney at the Mancini & Associates Professional Law Corporation warns.

 After you file a lawsuit in a court of law alleging medical malpractice and seeking to recover a specified sum of money, which will be determined by your lawyer after a thorough examination of your case, the legal process can last months or even years.